 The KIND Foundation runs a number of other programs related to elevating kindness and empathy in communities.
 One such program is KIND Causes, through which it distributes $10,000 monthly grants to socially-impactful causes.
 This past year, the Foundation introduced Pop Your Bubble, a social experiment that encouraged Facebook users to connect with those who were different than them – generationally, geographically, and in opinion.

 Drawing on his experiences at KIND and more than two decades in the food industry, Daniel founded an independent organization called Feed the Truth in early 2017.
 Feed the Truth seeks to improve public health by making truth, transparency and integrity the foremost values in today’s food system.

-In recognition of his vision and impact, Lubetzky was named among “America’s Most Promising Social Entrepreneurs,” one of TIME Magazine’s “25 Responsibility Pioneers,” and was named a Presidential Ambassador for Global Entrepreneurship by President Obama and Secretary of Commerce Pritzker in 2015.
+In recognition of his vision and impact, Daniel has been named one of “America’s Most Promising Social Entrepreneurs,” one of TIME Magazine’s “25 Responsibility Pioneers,” and a Presidential Ambassador for Global Entrepreneurship.